Court Rejects Bid to Throw Out Trump Case Against Pulitzer Board

 The 1964 New York Times Company v.
 Sullivan ruling, handed down by the U.S. Supreme Court, found that people who bring defamation cases must show that defendants knew the questioned statements were false or that the defendants were reckless in publishing the statements without looking into their accuracy.

-The case in Florida, being adjudicated in the Nineteenth Judicial Circuit in Okeechobee County, concerns the board awarding the 2018 Pulitzer for national reporting to The New York Times and The Washington Post for stories about purported links between former President Trump, his campaign, and Russia.
+The case in Florida, being adjudicated in the 19th Judicial Circuit in Okeechobee County, concerns the board’s awarding of the 2018 Pulitzer for national reporting to The New York Times and The Washington Post for stories about purported links between President Trump and his campaign and Russia.

-The stories, which largely relied on anonymous sources, included one piece discussing how the FBI was prepared to pay the author of a dossier funded by Hillary Clinton’s campaign that consisted of a series of memorandums compiled by ex-British spy Christopher Steele, and another about how the FBI’s Russia investigation was spurred by comments from an aide for former President Trump’s campaign.
+The stories, which largely relied on anonymous sources, included one article discussing the FBI’s willingness to pay the author of a dossier funded by Hillary Clinton’s campaign that consisted of a series of memorandums compiled by ex-British spy Christopher Steele and another about comments from an aide for the Trump campaign that spurred the FBI’s Russia investigation.

-Subsequent government findings have undercut the stories, including a report from special counsel Robert Mueller’s team that found no evidence of collusion between former President Trump or his campaign and Russia.
+Subsequent government findings have undercut the stories; the findings include a report from special counsel Robert Mueller’s team that found no evidence of collusion between former President Trump or his campaign and Russia.

-The Washington Post later corrected multiple stories about an individual it said was one of Mr. Steele’s sources, acknowledging its reporting was wrong.
-Reporters with the paper were among those who worked closely with Fusion GPS, an operative firm paid by Ms. Clinton’s campaign, disclosed emails showed.
+The Washington Post later corrected multiple stories about an individual who it said was one of Mr. Steele’s sources, acknowledging that its reporting was wrong.
+Reporters with the news outlet were among those who worked closely with Fusion GPS, an operative firm paid by Ms. Clinton’s campaign, the disclosed emails showed.

 Complaints from former President Trump’s campaign and others prompted the board’s 2022 statement, which then triggered the legal case.

-In a second ruling from Judge Pegg released over the weekend, the judge rejected a motion from defendants in the defamation case that they be dismissed because they reside outside of Florida.
+In a second ruling released over the weekend, Judge Pegg rejected a motion from defendants in the defamation case requesting that they be dismissed because they reside outside of Florida.

 Zachary Stieber is a senior reporter for The Epoch Times based in Maryland.
 He covers U.S. and world news.
 Contact Zachary at [email protected]